hsallajo/android_sandwich_club/README.md

 # Sandwich Club Project

 ## Project Overview
-Udacity project
+Sandwich Club app is part of Android developer Nanodegree Program

 ## Sandwich Club App
-App shows the details of each sandwich once it is selected.
+Shows the details of each sandwich once it is selected.

+##Credits

+This application uses the Sandwich Club app starter code.(https://github.com/udacity/sandwich-club-starter-code)